LaunchAcademy/ruby-playground/student-orientation-guide/student-orientation-guide.md

 **12:15 p.m.:** Networking and lunch (until last hiring partner leaves Mission Control)
 **2:00 p.m.:** Mission Control is closed to students for the remainder of the day - leave your nametag on the check-in table for Wednesday

-**Wednesday, April 29**
+**Wednesday, October 21**
 **7:30 a.m. - 2:00 p.m.:** Same as Tuesday
-**2:00 p.m.:** Have students send Corinne their lists of top hiring partners in ranked order as soon as the last hiring partners leaves Career Day
+**2:00 p.m.:** Students send Corinne their lists of top hiring partners in ranked order as soon as the last hiring partners leaves Career Day
 **2:00 - 6:00 p.m.:** Mission Control is closed to students prior to graduation.
 **6:00 - 9:00 p.m.:** Graduation!

-**Thursday, April 30**
+**Thursday, October 22**
-**Post Career Day Information:** Corinne to send out email regarding Career Resources, Getting in Touch with Companies Not at Career Day, Debrief Form, and MC Access
+**Post Career Day Information:** Corinne will send out an email regarding; Career Resources, Getting in Touch with Companies Not at Career Day, Debrief Form, and MC Access
-**Students are asked to be accessible:** By both phone and email as Corinne may need to be in touch with them after she debriefs with our hiring partners.
+**Be accessible:** By both phone and email as Corinne may need to be in touch with you quickly after she debriefs with our hiring partners
 **Tagging:** Tag partners who attended Career Day in Highrise

-**Friday, May 1**
+**Friday, October 23**
 **Return borrowed items:** Keys and FOBs (and borrowed laptops) are due to Whitney’s desk by 12:00 p.m.

 [Back to top](#)